Sport in Pakistan: Mounted archery

-Mohammad Omer Saleem, a graduate of Lahore University of Management Sciences, has become Pakistan’s first-ever horseback archer.
+Mohammad Omer Saleem, a graduate of LUMS, has become Pakistan's first-ever horseback archer.
 He is also the official representative of the World Horseback Archery Federation (WHAF) in Pakistan.

 Saleem represented Pakistan in the 16th World Horseback Archery Championship 2021 held in Tehran, Iran.
 He was placed at 18th in the Qabaq Track, 19th in the Kassai Track and 20th in the Korean Serial Track out of 45, including qualifiers.
 He broke the record for the highest score of any first-time participating country.

 Athletics

 The Athletics Federation of Pakistan (AFP) organises athletic tournaments in Pakistan.
 Pakistani athletes compete in various athletic events.
 Many Pakistani athletes have excelled in various events including the Olympic Games, the Asian Games, the World Athletics Championships and the Commonwealth Games among others.

 Arshad Nadeem, javelin thrower and Pakistan's first Olympic Gold medallist in athletics.

 The 1950s and 1960s are often regarded as the Golden Age of Pakistani athletics, with Abdul Khaliq, Ghulam Raziq, Mubarak Shah, Muhammad Iqbal, Muhammad Nawaz, Jalal Khan, Allah Ditta and Muhammad Ramzan Ali achieving various milestones.
 In the early decades, Pakistanis held many Asian records including the Asian 100 m and 200 m record held by Abdul Khaliq.
-Other notable athletes include Muhammad Youssef, Muhammad Ayub, Muhammad Younis, Mirza Khan, Ghulam Abbas, Nadir Khan, Aqarab Abbas, Muhammad Sharif Butt, Khwaja Muhammad Aslam, among others, who got prominence at either Asian or International levels, winning gold medals for Pakistan.
+Other notable athletes include Muhammad Youssef, Muhammad Ayub, Muhammad Younis, Mirza Khan, Ghulam Abbas, Nadir Khan, Aqarab Abbas, Muhammad Sharif Butt, Khwaja Muhammad Aslam, Muhammad Sadaqat, Muhammad Fayyaz, Nusrat Iqbal Sahi, Norman Brinkworth, Abdul Rashid, Muhammad Siddique, Muhammad Yasir and Liaquat Ali among others, who got prominence at either Asian or International levels, winning gold medals for Pakistan.
 Pakistani female athletes have also represented Pakistan at the international level, such as Shabana Akhtar, who was the first Pakistani female athlete to participate at the Olympics.
 International events such as the Lahore Marathon take place in the country.

 In recent times, Arshad Nadeem is the reigning Olympic champion in Men's javelin throw with an Olympic record throw of 92.97 m at the 2024 Summer Olympics.
+He is the first Pakistani track and field athlete to earn direct qualification for the Olympics under modern entry standards, and the first Pakistani athlete to reach the final of any event at the World Championships.

+At the 2024 Summer Olympics, he became the first Pakistani ever to win an Olympic medal in athletics and the country's first individual Olympic gold medalist.
 He also won Pakistan's first ever World Championships medal, a silver at the 2023 World Athletics Championships.
 In 2022, he created a Commonwealth Games record with a throw of 90.18 m and became the first ever athlete from South Asia to breach the 90m mark.